 You also want to make sure that you’ve got toilet paper readily available – you don’t want anyone to have to search for it.
 Ensu

 re that you have a plunger, in case there are any slow toilet moments.

 Cut the Clutter

-There are two kinds of parties.
-There are the fancy formal parties where you break out the china and there are informal parties where you eat on disposable dish ware.
+There are two kinds of parties; There are the fancy formal parties where you break out the china, and there are informal parties where you eat on disposable dish ware.
 Both have pros and cons, but tor me, I always like to look for more environmentally responsible options.
-If you are going for disposable dish ware (and it is a lot easier) lay out your garbage, your recycling and your compost bin.
-Guests will be much more likely to put the food and garbage where it belongs.
+If you’re going for disposable dish ware lay out your garbage, your recycling, and your compost bin – guests will be much more likely to put the food and garbage where it belongs.

 Make it Smell Great

-The way your house smells definitely affects people as soon as they walk in the door and you want to be that guy that has the house that makes people smile when they walk in, not the one that makes them do a little *sniff* So, what you can do?
-Have some fresh flowers, light a candle, defuse some essential oils, all the clean my space favorites.
+The way your house smells definitely affects people as soon as they walk in the door, and you want to be the guy that has the house that makes people smile when they walk in, not the one that makes them do a little *sniff sniff*.
+So, what can you do?
+Have some fresh flowers, light a candle, defuse some essential oils – all the clean my space favorites.